marielgh/marielgh.github.io/notebooks.md

 4. ### Unsupervised Learning in Python

-   In this notebook I show some of the standard unsupervised learning algorithms in scikit-learn and scipy such as KMeans, hierarchical clustering, t-SNE and non-negative matrix factorization (NMF).
+   In this notebook I show some of the standard unsupervised learning algorithms in scikit-learn and scipy such as k-means, hierarchical clustering, t-SNE and non-negative matrix factorization (NMF).